inbestcoin/inbestcoin/README.md

  ## License

- inbestcoin-explorer is licensed under the GNU Lesser General Public License v3.0
+ inbestcoin is licensed under the GNU Lesser General Public License v3.0

  ## Credits

  With technology from https://github.com/forknote/cryptonote-generator and https://cryptonote.org/